florent37/WormHole/README.md

 # ShowCase

-In a flutter project, I need to access a native element, ex: a Repository (android)
+I want to add a Flutter view inside my existing Native project, this screen needs to retrieve an user, and I use in my project `MainRepository`

+I just have to expose my `MainRepository` to Flutter through a WormHole !

 ```kotlin
 class MainRepository {